harshadss/my-presentations/fifth_elephant_july2017/src/presentation.md

 ## Vectors in Physics?

-## Vectors in Maths / Engineering Courses?
+## Vectors in Mathematics / Engineering courses?

 ## Vectors for working data scientists?

 # Presenter Notes

-  - We studies vectors in one way or the other
+  - We studied vectors in one way or the other
   - Physics: we studied it as quantities which have a direction and scalars as quantities which don't have a direction.
 Largely true but mechanics focussed
   - my layman explanation: any quantity which needs 2 or more numbers to